-Thoughts On A Handful Of MREITs And The State Of The Industry (Week 60)
+Thoughts On A Handful Of mREITs And The State Of The Industry (Week 60)

 BMNM, RSO, NLY-C, NLY-D, CMO-E

 The Mortgage REIT Forum is the most effective way for me to get my research to investors immediately.
 Due to the costs of running the system and the time required to prepare the pieces, I intend to raise rates in January 2017, but I am still allowing subscribers to automatically lock in their rates when they purchase a subscription.
 Those subscriptions are only $240/year if you sign up during December 2016.
 If you're thinking about it, why not check out the reviews from my subscribers.
-The Mortgage REIT Forum averages 3 articles per week.
+The Mortgage REIT Forum averages three articles per week.
 One provides updated book value estimates for several mortgage REITs and includes my ratings (adjusted each week).
 The second article rates the different preferred shares and shows investors which ones are offering the best bargains.
 The third is used to highlight individual stocks and market failures or to provide a sneak preview on the articles I'm planning to publish over the next couple weeks.

 Disclosure: I am/we are long RSO, BMNM, NLY-C, NLY-D, CMO-E.